 The course is focused on aspects of modern history not covered at GCSE.
-The aim of the course is to develop an interest in, and enthusiasm for, history whilst acquiring an understanding of different identities within society and an appreciation of aspects such as social, cultural, religious and ethnic diversity.
+The aim of the course is to develop an interest in, and enthusiasm for history whilst acquiring an understanding of different aspects such as social, political and economic developments and their cultural and ethnic implications.

 A level history continues to be a highly regarded academic subject.
-It freely combines with others through its skills rather than its content.
-The wide range of skills taught has long been recognised by employers in a wide variety of fields including Law, Journalism, Museum services, Accountancy, the Civil Service, and in the world of business.
+It freely combines with other subjects through its skills of analysis, evaluation and judgement.
+The range of skills taught has long been recognised by employers in a wide variety of fields including Law, Journalism, Museum services, Accountancy, the Civil Service, and in the world of business.